Orange TH30 VS Ad30 (Comparison)

 You do lose the effects loop in the back, while there's also a different tube configuration to consider.

 The 12AX7 tubes in the preamp sound a little better to us.
 They seem heavier and more percussive.
+Again, there's some subjectivity there because the tubes are technically the same.
+Differences in tone could be related to other factors as well.

 Based on the flexibility and improved control scheme, we'd argue the AD30 is worth the extra $300.